TIGRLab/SCanD_project/README.md

 │   |
 │   └── share                    # folder with a smaller subset ready to share │       ├── amico_noddi          # contains only qc images and metadata
+│       ├── ciftify              # contains only qc images and metadata │       ├── enigmaDTI            # enigmaDTI
+│       ├── ENIGMA_extract       # extracted cortical and subcortical csv files
-│       ├── mriqc                # contains only qc images and metadata │       ├── fmriprep             # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata │       ├── ciftify              # contains only qc images and metadata │       ├── ENIGMA_extract       # extracted cortical and subcortical csv files
+│       ├── fmriprep             # contains only qc images and metadata │       ├── freesurfer_group     # contains tsv files of group data
+│       ├── mriqc                # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata │       ├── smriprep             # contains only qc images and metadata │       ├── tractify             # contains connectivity.mat file
-│       ├── enigmaDTI            # enigmaDTI
-│       ├── tractify             # contains connectivity.mat file
 │       ├── xcp-d                # contains xcp results with GSR
 │       └── xcp_noGSR            # contains xcp results with GSR